dupontgu/dial_toner/basic/README.md

     1. **The fourth knob dials in LED brightness**.
 0-F on the knob dials in the brightness percentage from ~0-80% (anything brighter is a bit much).
 Keep in mind - if you turn the brightness to 0, you will not see the light anymore!
 Probably a stupid feature, but somebody suggested that it might be fun to play a game where you pick a color and see how close you can dial it in without seeing it.

     1. **The fifth knob changes the keyboard layout**.
-The possible values are 0 for "US", 1 for "UK" (switches '#' and '£'), and 2 for "INTL" (should work for most other layouts).
-    Any other value defaults to "US".
+The possible values are 0 for United States English, 1 for British English (switches '#' and '£'), and 2 for "International" (should work for most other layouts).
+Any other selected value defaults to "US".

 ## Changing/Updating the Firmware:
 - This device runs [CircuitPython](https://circuitpython.org/).
 It’s a really great way to get started with embedded software development.
 All of the code that powers this device is available on the device for you to play around with.